The IELTS listening test has 4 sections.

 2. Spelling is important in this test so make sure you are aware of spelling mistakes.
-US and British English spelling are both ok but if you choose British English spelling then don’t change to US spelling suddenly, it will be marked as a spelling mistake.
-Check here for a lesson on US and British English
+US and British English spelling are fine.
+However, if you choose British English spelling, then don’t change to US spelling suddenly.
+It will be marked as a spelling mistake.
+Click here for a lesson on US and British English

 3. You are given about 30 seconds between the sections, use that time to look at the questions in the next section.

-4. Follow the instructions, There is often a limit of the amount of words, so you might see “Write no more than 3 words and/or a number” if you use more than 3 words the answer will be marked as wrong.
+4. Follow the instructions, There is often a limit of the number of words, so you might see “Write no more than one word and/or a number” if you use more than one word the answer will be marked as wrong.

 5. Many types of accents are used from all over the English speaking world, make sure you practice listening to all types of accents before the test.

-6. Don’t just practice listening to IELTS listening tests only.
-I advise listening to various everyday topics, news topics or something that you find interesting.
+6. Don’t just practice IELTS listening tests.
+I recommend listening to various everyday topics, news topics, or something that you find interesting.
 Here are some useful links for listening practice.